indiejames/vscode-clojure-debug/README.md

 ```
 * Install [parinfer](https://marketplace.visualstudio.com/items?itemName=shaunlebron.vscode-parinfer).
 The latest version by Shaun LeBron is based on the Atom plugin and is excellent.
+* Add key bindings for commonly used commands, like `clojure.refresh`.

 ## Why Continuum?